roshan0503/Reddit-Persona-Generator/README.md

 ### 📎 **Note (Regarding API Key Masking):**

-After clarifying with the company, I have submitted this assignment using the **`.env` file masking method** for storing API keys.
+After clarifying with the company i.e BeyondChats, I have submitted this assignment using the **`.env` file masking method** for storing API keys.
 This is an **industry-standard practice** to prevent exposing sensitive credentials in public repositories.